In Flanders Fields Museum, Ieper (Ypres)

 Bell Tower Visit

-A visit to the newly opened Bell Tower is available to visitors for Euros 2,00 per person.
+A visit to the re-opened Bell Tower is available to visitors for Euros 2,00 per person.

 Reservations for Groups

 Reservations can be made for groups in advance of a visit.
-For further details see the Reservations page on the IFF museum website or email:
+For further details see the Reservations page by email or on an online form on the IFF museum website:

 Telephone (office hours): +32 (0)57 239 220